rhart-rup/Playstation-Store-Price-Drop-Alert/README.md

 ### Interactive Historical Price Dashboard

-Shows price history for each game in a separate chart.
+Shows price history for each game you are tracking in a separate chart.

 ![](https://github.com/rhart-rup/Playstation-Store-Price-Drop-Alert/blob/main/Graphics/Example%20Dashboard.png)